tfogal/ook/README.md

 If you get segfaults in ``ookbrick``, the most likely explanation is that you are passing in an invalid pointer or a memory block which is not large enough for the given brick.
-Remember to calculate enough space for multicomponent and the width of each datum.
+Remember to calculate enough space for multicomponent data and the width of each datum.

     void ookdimensions(const struct ookfile*, uint64_t[3]);